Team

 - German Society for Psychophysiology and its Applications (DGPA)

-- German Psychological Society (DGPs) – Sections: General Psychology; Biological Psychology and Neuropsychology
+- German Psychological Society (DGPs)

-- European Chemoreception Research Organization (ECRO)
+– Sections: General Psychology; Biological Psychology and Neuropsychology - European Chemoreception Research Organization (ECRO)

 - Association for Chemoreception Sciences (AChemS)

-Organization of Scientific Symposia
+Organisation of Scientific Symposia

-Invited Talks (Selection)
+Invited Talks (Selected)

-Heinrich-Heine-University Düsseldorf - 2018: Contributions on Chemosensory Aggression and Empathy
+Heinrich Heine University Düsseldorf - 2018: Contributions on chemosensory aggression and empathy

 - University Hospital Carl Gustav Carus Dresden – Prof. Dr. Thomas Hummel